alexelash/personal-website/_projects/temperate.md

       desc: |
         When I started at Azavea, the company was a year into the two-year SBIR, and had created both a Climate API and the [Climate Lab.](https://climate.azavea.com/) The latter was aimed at making the API more accessible to the project’s target users: climate adaptation planners.

         Our team conducted interviews with 27 practicioners.
 At this stage, we were asking open-ended questions in order to better understand the daily duties of our potential users, as well as any frustrations in their current workflows.
+It was through these discussions that we learned some key frustrations across the industry: tool fatigue, a lack of guidance, complicated data without clear next steps, and plans to upkeep in order to adhere to promises made to organizations like the Global Covenant of Mayors.

         Insights gleaned from these discussions led us to develop a tool that would do more than just present charts and data.
+We embarked on developing a product that would:
+        - Actually *guide* practicioners through intepreting climate data.
+        - Help users develop called an “vulnerability assessment”.
+        - Offer suggested actions to take based on a user’s location and particular community needs.
     - type: "grid"
       layout: "side-by-side"
       caption: "Our initial research led us to develop a decision-support tool."